Posted 09.16.2022 by Josh Krakauer

 At any rate, one of the major topics associated with paid media success involves ad testing methods.

-Said one panelist, “Our whole build is built around massive testing and massive iteration and testing fast and failing frequently but failing cheap.”
+50 Pound Boson’s Tim McDougall says, “Our whole build is built around massive testing and massive iteration and testing fast and failing frequently but failing cheap.”

 The road to success then involves testing multiple variations around copy, creative, targeting, and so on.

-“In the old world of doing TV campaigns, you have two different competing ideas.
+Tim continued, “In the old world of doing TV campaigns, you have two different competing ideas.
 But it takes you a million dollars to go test it.
 You’ve got to shoot a TV campaign, you’ve got to run it, you’ve got to wait a couple of months to see if sales come in.

 Now we can do this with our partners.
 All we say is, oh, you want that headline?
 Great.
 Put it in there.
 You want that image, put it in there.
 It’s going to cost us two or three bucks to figure out if it works or not.”